ALive-research/Slicer-Liver/README.md

 **Branch model**: this repository has two long-lived branches.

 - `preview` is the default branch and tracks Slicer's bleeding-edge `main`.
 All new work targets `preview`.
-- `master` is the stable branch served to end-users via the Slicer Extension Manager on the current Slicer stable release.
+- `main` is the stable branch served to end-users via the Slicer Extension Manager on the current Slicer stable release.
 It receives periodic cherry-pick backports from `preview`.

 See [ADR-0006](Docs/adr/0006-branch-model.md) for the full rationale and the day-to-day workflow.